Saunders-Roe SR.A/1: Flight testing and cancellation

 On 16 July 1947, the first prototype, piloted by Geoffrey Tyson, conducted its maiden flight.
 Barely two weeks later, Tyson flew the fifth flight for a crowd of officials representing multiple organisations, including the Royal Navy, the Royal Air Force, the Royal Aircraft Establishment, Saunders-Roe, Metropolitan-Vickers and at least one unidentified foreign government.
 Subsequent flight testing with the prototypes revealed that the SR.A/1 possessed a relatively good level of performance and handling.
-Its agility was publicly displayed when Tyson performed a demonstration of high-speed aerobatics and inverted flight above an international audience at the 1948 SBAC Display while piloting the type.
+Its agility was publicly displayed when Tyson performed a demonstration of high-speed aerobatics and inverted flight above an international audience at the 1948 Farnborough Airshow while piloting the type.
 During the flight test programme, two of the three prototypes suffered accidents, leading to an interruption in the trials and modifications being made to the remaining intact aircraft.

 TG263 appeared in a Pathé Newsreel in July 1947.
 TG271 appeared in a BBC Newsreel in August 1948.

 The SR.A/1 possessed a somewhat small and heavily framed cockpit canopy, which provided the pilot with a poor view outside the aircraft, a particularly negative feature for a prospective fighter aircraft.
 Despite this, the pressurised cockpit was relatively spacious, providing enough room to accommodate an additional crew member potentially; an observer could also have been seated in a more rearward position.
 As a measure to increase survivability, two of the SR.A/1 prototypes were fitted with the first two production Martin-Baker ejection seats to be built.
 An automatic mooring system was incorporated, allowing the pilot to moor the aircraft without any external aids or even having to leave the cockpit.
 The air intake for the engines was extendable to minimise the ingestion of seawater during takeoffs, although testing revealed only minor performance decreases due to this factor.
 To reduce drag, the floats could be retracted during flight.

 A fundamental problem that emerged during development was that the Beryl engine, which powered the type, had ceased production when British manufacturing conglomerate Metropolitan-Vickers had decided to withdraw from jet engine development, leaving only a limited number of engines available.
-For any production to have proceeded, an alternative powerplant would had to have been acquired.
+For any production to have proceeded, an alternative powerplant would have to have been acquired.
 Despite possessing some favourable qualities, officials judged that the need for such aircraft had completely evaporated with the end of the war.
 Furthermore, the success of the aircraft carrier in the Pacific had demonstrated a far more effective way to project airpower over the oceans, though Saunders-Roe argued that carriers and their escorts were still very vulnerable to aircraft or other vessels.